your first 10 minutes* from only 59c/min by calling our operators

 for drink too!)

 to listen to your body and respond to it's signals rather than external

 stimulus.
-Avoid snacks - if you are hungry your body
+Avoid snacks - if you are hungry your body is telling you

-that you

 can replace "food rewards" with - be careful what you choose

 though so that you don't reinforce another habit that you later want

 to release - avoid shopping "treats" as well as cigarettes,

-alcohol etc. How about a "time" reward -
+alcohol etc. How about a "time" reward - allow yourself

-record all the things that you did well, won, achieved something from
+all the things that you did well, won, achieved something from and

 and remind yourself.
 No need to bury yourself in a food indulgence